 - an odometer

 - two tripmeters

 - a fuel reserve tripmeter

 - an instantaneous fuel consumption display

 - an average fuel consumption display

 - a coolant temperature display

 - an air temperature display

 - a clock

-- a brightness control mode
+- a brightness level display

-The odometer shows the total distance the vehicle has traveled.
+The odometer "ODO" shows the total distance the vehicle has traveled.

-The tripmeters show the distance traveled since they were last reset.
+The tripmeters "TRIP" show the distance traveled since they were last reset.

-- The odometer will lock at 999999 and cannot be reset. - The tripmeter will reset to 0 and continue counting after 9999.9 is reached.
+- The odometer will lock at 999999. - The tripmeters will reset and continue counting after 9999.9 is reached.